Ventures

 Centuries Old Wisdom in MrBeast’s Leaked Playbook

-There’s something inherently fascinating about leaked documents.
-Unlike polished press releases or glossy marketing assets, internal documents are the straight dope—raw and unfiltered.
-They’re not crafted to spin a narrative or promote an image; they’re designed for internal eyes only.
+Unlike polished press releases or glossy marketing assets, leaked documents are raw and unfiltered.
 As such, they give us a glance at the inner workings of a company.
 Take, for instance, the leak of the MrBeast Guide to Production.

 When Your Uber Driver Asks You to Lie to the Police